iPad 5 LTE LCD Replacement

 Step 7

-- Leave the pick hanging out in the bottom-left corner to keep the adhesive from re-sticking.
+- Leave the pick hanging out in the bottom-left corner to stop the adhesive from sticking back.

 Step 8

-- If the opening pick gets stuck in the adhesive, try gently "rolling" it along the edge of the iPad to keep peeling the adhesive away without any hassle.
+- If the opening pick gets stuck in the adhesive, gently roll it along the edge of the iPad to keep peeling that sticky stuff away.

 Step 9

-- Gently slide the first opening pick up towards the top-left corner of your device to break that sticky bond holding it together.
+- Gently slide your opening pick up towards the top-left corner to loosen that stubborn adhesive.

 Step 10

-- Warm up an iOpener and stick it onto the top edge of your device, letting it work its magic for two minutes.
+- Warm up your iOpener and gently press it to the top edge of your device for about two minutes.
+Give it time to work its magic!

 Tools Used